Casino Dealer: Career Information for Becoming a Casino Dealer

 Many casino dealers have attended a dealer school either provided by the casino itself or through a vocational school.
 Gaming programs are common in areas where casinos thrive and typically take no more than six weeks to complete.
 Student casino dealers will learn not only the rules and procedures of the casino games but local laws and regulations as well.
 However, completing school is just the first step to working as a casino dealer.
 Most casinos hold auditions for new casino dealers and consider personality and style, in addition to technical skills.

 Casino dealers must be friendly and outgoing.
-They are expected to represent their establishment well and also depend on tips as part of their income.
+They are expected to represent their establishment well and also to depend on tips as part of their income.
 The ability to do simple math quickly is vital.
-Good hand-eye coordination and a general enjoyment for the unique casino atmosphere are also important.
+Good hand-eye coordination and a general enjoyment of the unique casino atmosphere are also important.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) projected an average growth of 13% for the gaming services industry between 2010 and 2020.
-The mean annual wage reported for gaming dealers in 2012 was $22,410; however, gaming dealers often work part-time, so the true earning potential of a casino dealer is affected by many variables.
+The U.S. Bureau of Labor Statistics (BLS) (www.bls.gov) projected an average growth of 1% for gaming services workers between 2014 and 2024.
+The median annual wage reported for gaming dealers in 2015 was $19,000; however, gaming dealers often work part-time, so the true earning potential of a casino dealer is affected by many variables.